Criminalistics Review Questions

 Answer: D

-Is the study of firearms identification by means of the ammunition fired through them or fired through a submitted suspected firearm.
+11. Is the study of firearms identification using the ammunition fired through them or fired through a submitted suspected firearm.

 a.
 Ballistics